-- Upload all vendor RPMs to the VERSION\Dependencies repository in PackageCloud.
+- Upload all vendor RPMs to the proper vendor repository in the relevant version repository under https://download.simp-project.com.
 Any existing RPMs will not be overwritten. - package\cloud push simp-project/VERSION\Dependencies/el/ OS\MAJOR\VERSION /path/to/packages

-Warning: DO NOT push any Core Operating System RPMs up to PackageCloud, those should be retrieved from official vendor sources.
+Warning: DO NOT push any Core Operating System RPMs up to the Download Server, those should be retrieved from official vendor sources.